Pegmode/GB2Twitter/README.md

 ###### Current Progress
 Only sends a tweet to twitter.
 Basically an overglorified GB serial terminal and simple python script.
+I may clean it up and add some more features later.

 ##### Requirements